kiafar/dzcropper/README.md

 # dzCropper
 A jQuery module that integrates Dropzone.js and Cropper.js.
 This module also adds a few missing functionality to the mix.
 The added funtionalities are:
-1. Integrate Cropper.js right after file addded to dropzone.
+1. Integrates Cropper.js with dropzone, right after file addded to dropzone.
+Correct callbacks fired.
-2. Automatically replace the cropped version with the original photo.
+2. Automatically replaces the cropped version with the original photo.
-3. Avoid adding new files when the maximum file number reached.
+3. Blocks adding of new files when the maximum file number reached, unlike dropzone native functionality.
-4. More sophisticated styling
+4. More sophisticated styling.

 For demo please check http://tkiafar.com/dzcropper